-The Gibb River Road is the adventure of a lifetime, and starts with Tunnel Creek and Windjana Gorge.
+The Gibb River Road is the adventure of a lifetime, and starts with in Windjana Gorge National Park, taking in the gorge itself and Tunnel Creek.
 These are just an entree to the rest of the Gibb River Road, and will have you drooling for more.

 Both of these locations are within 40 minutes of each other (road condition dependant), and are well worth the visit.

 Keen to know more about the Kimberley, and the Gibb River Road?
 We have you covered, with information on where to go, places to camp, where to get fuel and water, what tours are worth doing, itineraries and costs.
 Check out the Ultimate guide to the Kimberley.

 Windjana Gorge and Tunnel Creek can be accessed off the Gibb River Road from either direction, or off the Great Northern Highway heading north along Leopold Downs Road.
 It’s roughly 70km from the Great Northern Highway to Tunnel Creek, 35km from the Gibb River Road to Windjana and 33km between Windjana and Tunnel Creek.